The Legends of Alexander - Preview

 “Look at his beauty, my dear,” Queen Priscilla said to King Vahvuus as she held her newborn baby in her arms and tears fell from her eyes as she admired his blond hair that reminded her of amber and blue eyes that sparkled like the sea.
 “All these years we have waited and he is finally here and is more beautiful than I could have ever imagined.”

 King Vahvuus felt pride in the son who would take up the throne in his place and he was even prouder of his wife for bringing this young life into the world and wanted to let the whole kingdom know of them.
-He gave orders to have the kingdom notified at once of Alexander’s birth.

 “Sire,” Cosmo said with a bow as he entered the King’s chambers.